MyMEng/BlackJack/README.md

 ## ToDo
 - [ ] Possibility to **split** on pairs.
+- [ ] Strategy idea: create a sampling distribution over all possible cards that can be drawn and sample a card ,based on that card predict according to table whether it is worth taking it or not.
 - [ ] Preserve the deck after each game and shuffle it instead of discarding (adds more variability):

  ```